Base erosion and profit shifting: Scale

 IP tax planning models such as these successfully result in profit shifting which in most instances may lead to base erosion of the tax base.
 Corporate tax havens have some of the most advanced IP tax legislation in their statute books.

 Intra group debts are another common way multinationals avoid taxes.
-Intra-group debts are particularly simple to use, as they do not involve third parties and “can be created with the wave of a pen or keystroke”.
+Intra-group debts are particularly simple to use, as they do not involve third parties and "can be created with the wave of a pen or keystroke".
 They often do not require any movement of assets, functions or personnel within a corporate group, nor any major change of its operations.
 Furthermore, intra-group debts provide significant flexibility for manipulations, as explained in a paper released by the United Nations.
 The popularity of using intra-group debts as a tax avoidance tool is further enhanced by the fact that in general they are not recognized under accounting standards and therefore do not affect consolidated financial statements of MNEs.
-It is not surprising that the OECD describes the BEPS risks arising from intra-group debt as the “main tax policy concerns surrounding interest deductions” (emphasis added).
+It is not surprising that the OECD describes the BEPS risks arising from intra-group debt as the "main tax policy concerns surrounding interest deductions" (emphasis added).

 Most BEPS activity is also most associated with U.S. multinationals, and is attributed to the historical U.S. "worldwide" corporate taxation system.
 Before the Tax Cuts and Jobs Act of 2017 (TCJA), the U.S. was one of only eight jurisdictions to operate a "worldwide" tax system.
 Most global jurisdictions operate a "territorial" corporate tax system with lower tax rates for foreign sourced income, thus avoiding the need to "shift" profits (i.e. IP can be charged directly from the home country at preferential rates and/or terms; post the 2017 TCJA, this happens in the U.S. via the FDII-regime).

 Research in June 2018 identified Ireland as the world's largest BEPS hub.
 Ireland is larger than the aggregate Caribbean tax haven BEPS system, excluding Bermuda.
 The largest global BEPS hubs, from the Zucman–Tørsløv–Wier table below, are synonymous with the top 10 global tax havens:

-(†) Mostly consists of The Cayman Islands and The British Virgin Islands

 Research in September 2018, by the National Bureau of Economic Research, using repatriation tax data from the TCJA, said that: "In recent years, about half of the foreign profits of U.S. multinationals have been booked in tax haven affiliates, most prominently in Ireland (18%), Switzerland, and Bermuda plus Caribbean tax havens (8%–9% each).
 One of the authors of this research was also quoted as saying, "Ireland solidifies its position as the #1 tax haven....
 U.S. firms book more profits in Ireland than in China, Japan, Germany, France & Mexico combined.
 Irish tax rate: 5.7%."